 9. Retirees Love To Travel

-According to a survey by AARP, 99% of baby boomers traveled for fun in 2017, with the average senior taking five trips.
+According to a survey by AARP, 99% of baby boomers traveled for fun, with the average senior taking five trips.
 When you count people ages 50 and older, the group spends about $125 billion on leisure travel each year.

 10. Most Haven’t Budgeted For Trips